actions/setup-go/README.md

   - run: go run hello.go
 ```

+> **Note**: Using these aliases will result in the same version as using the corresponding minor release with `check-latest: true`

-## Caching dependency files and build outputs:
+### Caching Dependencies and Build Outputs

-The action has a built-in functionality for caching and restoring go modules and build outputs.
-It
+The action has built-in functionality for caching and restoring go modules and build outputs.
+Caching is **enabled by default**.
-uses [toolkit/cache](https://github.com/actions/toolkit/tree/main/packages/cache) under the hood but requires less configuration settings.
-The `cache` input is optional, and caching is turned on by default.

-The action defaults to search for the dependency file - go.sum in the repository root, and uses its hash as a part of
-the cache key.
-Use `cache-dependency-path` input for cases when multiple dependency files are used, or they are located
-in different subdirectories.
-The input supports glob patterns.

-If some problem that prevents success caching happens then the action issues the warning in the log and continues the execution of the pipeline.

-**Caching in monorepos**
+#### Caching in Monorepos

 ```yaml
 steps: